XSS flaw, what is it and how to protect it?

 He becomes:

-So how to bypass this filter?
+So how do you get around this filter?
 Just use the javascript function called String.fromCharCode ().

 This function will convert our text to decimal characters.